Campus Community Centers

 African American Cultural Center

-The mission of the African American Cultural Center is to promote awareness of and appreciation for the rich history, cultural traditions and global influences of the African diaspora through activities and events that enhance academic excellence and strengthen cultural competence for the campus and surrounding communities.
+The mission of the African American Cultural Center is to promote awareness of and appreciation for African American and other African descent experiences through activities and events that enhance academic excellence and strengthen cultural competence for the campus and surrounding communities.

 Our vision is of a campus where students, staff, faculty and alumni feel a shared responsibility to increase their individual understanding of and comfort with diversity, to enhance their ability to connect with members of their own communities, to build coalitions across identity groups and to work collaboratively to raise awareness, promote respect and create a culture where they can advocate for equity, inclusion and social justice on behalf of themselves and others.

-For more information about our educational workshops, events, student organizations, resources or support services, visit our website, call us at 919-513-9742 or stop by the fifth floor of Talley for a visit.Back To Top
+For more information about our educational workshops, events, student organizations, resources or support services, visit our website and follow us on Facebook and Twitter.
+We are located on the 5th floor of Talley Student Union.

 Multicultural Student Affairs

 Multicultural Student Affairs researches, designs and implements programs that promote the academic success, retention and graduation of students, with an emphasis on students from historically underrepresented and marginalized ethnic populations.
 Our programs and services aim to expand students’ horizons while honoring their respective cultural experiences.